DShaKi/basic-calculator/README.md

 # ✨ Basic Calculator 🖥️🧮

 A sleek and user-friendly calculator desktop application built with **PyQt5**.
-This project showcases a modern UI design, custom error handling, and advanced math features like square root 🧮 and sign toggling ➕➖.
+This project showcases a modern UI design, custom error handling, and simple math features like square root 🧮 and sign toggling ➕➖.

 ---